internxt/cli/WEBDAV.md

 ![image](https://raw.githubusercontent.com/internxt/cli/main/public/webdav-how-it-works.png)

-_We currently have a 40GB size upload limitation per file for both, CLI and WebDAV_
+_Upload size limits depend on the account's plan tier.
+Since the CLI is only available to Ultimate plan users, we currently have a 100GB size upload limitation per file for both, CLI and WebDAV_

 ## Officially supported WebDav clients